Nosferatu D2: Nosferatu D2 Album release (2009)

-In 2009, Nosferatu D2's unreleased We're Gonna Walk Around This City With Our Headphones On To Block Out The Noise album was issued by the newly-founded Audio Antihero record label, more than two years after they had separated.
+In 2009, Nosferatu D2's unreleased We're Gonna Walk Around This City With Our Headphones On To Block Out The Noise album was issued by the debuting Audio Antihero record label.
+The album received positive reviews from Drowned In Sound, The 405, This Is Fake DIY, The Music Fix, The Organ, The Skinny, and The Line Of Best Fit Gareth David Paisey of Los Campesinos! included the album in his Best of 2009 list for Pitchfork.